-Specific drills and training such as those involving our Lockdown and Lockout procedures; fire, natural gas, bomb threat and alternate site evacuations will be conducted annually.
+Lights should, if possible, be turned off,annually.
 Each building is required to conduct 8 fire and 4 lockdown drills during the school year.
 8 of these drills must be conducted by December 31st of each year.

 The Office of the Chief Emergency Officer will be responsible for ensuring compliance with this drill requirement and will maintain records of same.